-- Physical custody refers to the parent or third party with whom the child primarily resides.
+- The first category, physical custody is about the party with whom the child primarily resides.

-- Legal custody refers to decision-making power regarding the medical care, religion, education and general upbringing of the child.
+- The second category, legal custody, is about who has the authority to make decisions for the child as to thing like education, religion, medical care, and more.
 If legal custody is shared, both parents have the right to be present at medical appointments, parent-teacher conferences and important religious events, even if the parents are not of the same religion.

 If parents are unable to agree on a child custody plan, courts will consider a number of factors to determine a custody arrangement that is in the best interests of the child.

 Finding Solutions And Minimizing Conflict

 With more than 25 years of legal experience, I am often able to help my clients negotiate child custody agreements without the need for expensive and emotionally draining court intervention.
 While I explore all avenues of amicable resolution, my experience has taught me that not all parents will be able to settle their disagreements out of court.
 If the opposing party in your case refuses to behave reasonably, I am fully prepared to go to trial to protect your parental rights and the best interests of your children.

 For professional assistance with even the most complex child custody issues, contact me at 267-728-4535 or 800-851-2534 to arrange a free confidential consultation with an experienced lawyer.